 As you consider adopting in Fairbanks, you should become familiar with Alaska adoption requirements.
 Alaska statutes regulate who is eligible to adopt, how much money can be spent on an adoption, how advertising may be used in connection with adoption, and more.

 Following the placement of the child, every adoption must be finalized in court.
-Your adoption professional will work with you to coordinate the finalization process and help you complete your adoption.
+Your professional will work with you to coordinate the finalization process and help you complete your adoption.
 Find more information about the courts in Fairbanks North Star Borough.

 Things to do in Fairbanks

-Throughout the adoption process, you may find yourself spending some time in Fairbanks, either visiting prospective birth parents or waiting for ICPC paperwork to be processed.
+Throughout the process, you may find yourself spending some time in Fairbanks, either visiting prospective birth parents or waiting for ICPC paperwork to be processed.
 Enjoy the following local attractions during your stay: